anderssonlab/PRIMEloci/README.md

 2. **Install R Package**:

    Ensure you have R version 4.2 or higher.
-Install the PRIMEloci package locally from the provided .tar.gz file:
+Open R or RStudio and run the following command to install the PRIMEloci package locally from the provided .tar.gz file:

    ```r
    install.packages("path/to/PRIMEloci_x.x.x.tar.gz", repos = NULL, type = "source")